 Pharma II - Drug Development and Regulation

 The purpose of the Pharma II course is to equip participants with a broad understanding of how to develop a drug candidate once identified.
-Each theme will be dedicated to an important aspect of this development and you will be guided through each topic by experts within the respective fields.
+Each theme will be dedicated to an important aspect of this development, and you will be guided through each topic by experts within each field.

 The topics taught are: